 Pectoralis minor is a fan-shaped muscle in the front of the shoulder that secures the lateral angle of the scapula to the rib cage.
 Superficially, it is covered by the pectoralis major.

-Insertion – the medial aspect of the coracoid process of the scapula.
-This is usually a separate tendon from coracobrachialis and biceps femoris.
+The upper attachment runs along the medial aspect of the coracoid process of the scapula.
+This is usually a separate tendon from the coracobrachialis and biceps femoris.

 When the ribs are stabilized, pectoralis minor protracts and depresses the scapula.
 It stabilizes the pectoral girdle during downward movements like chopping wood or walking with a crutch.
-It synergizes with the pectoralis major, subclavius and latissimus dorsi in depressing the pectoral girdle.
+It synergizes with the pectoralis major, subclavius, and latissimus dorsi in depressing the pectoral girdle.

 Pectoralis minor is invested in the costocoracoid membrane.
 This fascial structure forms a sheet that extends across the upper chest to also invest the subclavius.
 This membrane ties together the upper ribs, subclavius, pectoralis minor, clavicle, and coracoid process.